msranjana/SL_ass2/README.md

-# SL_ass2
 # BookHive
-# SL Assignment 2 - Website

-Welcome to the SL Assignment 2 website!
-This website serves as a demonstration of the project for the skill lab assignment by TCE.
+### Welcome to the BookHive-A honeycomb of good reads!
+This website serves as a demonstration of the project for the skill lab assignment by TCE.###

 ## Live Demo